Chapter 16 Solutions to Exercises

 - Check to see if you have the

-dataset by entering the commandmtcars
+mtcarsdataset by entering the commandmtcars.

 mpg cyl disp hp drat wt qsec vs am gear carb